jump-dev/JuMP.jl/docs/src/manual/callbacks.md

 explicitly include in the initial formulation.
-When a MIP solver reaches a new solution, for example with a heuristic or by solving a problem at a node in the branch-and-bound tree, it will give the user the chance to provide constraint(s) that would make the current solution infeasible.
+When a MIP solver reaches a new solution, for example with a heuristic or by solving a problem at a node in the branch-and-bound tree, it will give the user the chance to provide constraints that would make the current solution infeasible.
 For some more information about lazy constraints, see this [blog post by Paul Rubin](https://orinanobworld.blogspot.com/2012/08/user-cuts-versus-lazy-constraints.html).

 A lazy constraint callback can be set using the following syntax: